jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 54. A guide and a reminder for those endowed with reason.

 55. So be patient.
-The promise of Allah is true.
+The promise of Enki is true.

 And ask forgiveness for your sin, and proclaim the praise of your Lord evening and morning.

-56. Those who dispute regarding Allah’s revelations without any authority having come to them—there is nothing in their hearts but the feeling of greatness, which they will never attain.
-So seek refuge in Allah; for He is the AllHearing, the All-Seeing.
+56. Those who dispute regarding Enki’s revelations without any authority having come to them—there is nothing in their hearts but the feeling of greatness, which they will never attain.
+So seek refuge in Enki; for He is the AllHearing, the All-Seeing.

 57. Certainly the creation of the heavens and the earth is greater than the creation of hu- manity, but most people do not know.